Harry Litman

 Harry P. Litman (born c.
-1958) is an American lawyer, law professor and political commentator.
+1958) is an American lawyer, law professor, and political commentator.
 He is a former U.S. Attorney and Deputy Assistant Attorney General.
 He has provided commentary in print and broadcast news and produces the Talking Feds podcast.
-He has taught in multiple law schools and schools of public policy.
+He is a Senior Fellow at USC's Annenberg Center on Communication Leadership and Policy.
+He has taught in several law schools and schools of public policy.

 Litman served as a law clerk to Abner Mikva, Thurgood Marshall, and Anthony Kennedy.
-His practice specialties have included False Claims law and Whistleblower law.
+His practice specialties have included false claims law and whistleblower law.

 Early life and education

-Litman grew up in the Shadyside neighborhood of Pittsburgh, Pennsylvania, and was named a Presidential Scholar upon graduation from high school in 1976.
-Both his parents, Roslyn Litman and S. David Litman, were lawyers as well as civil liberties advocates.
-He received his Bachelor of Arts from Harvard College in 1980; during his studies he worked as a sports reporter for the Associated Press and as a production assistant.
+Litman grew up in the Shadyside neighborhood of Pittsburgh, Pennsylvania in a Jewish family and was a presidential scholar graduating from high school in 1976.
+Both of his parents, Roslyn Litman and S. David Litman, were lawyers as well as civil liberties advocates.
+He attended the Tree of Life Synagogue in Pittsburgh as a youth.

-He received his Juris Doctor from the University of California at Berkeley in 1986, where he was editor-in-chief of the California Law Review and graduated Order of the Coif.
+He received his Bachelor of Arts degree from Harvard College in 1980.
+After graduating, he worked as a sports reporter for the Associated Press and as a production assistant for feature films.
+He received his Juris Doctor degree from the University of California at Berkeley in Berkeley in 1986, where he was editor-in-chief of the California Law Review and graduated Order of the Coif.